quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part13_5.3_Matrices.md

 :p What is an identity matrix?
 ??x
 An identity matrix is a square matrix that yields the same matrix when multiplied by any other matrix.
-It is usually represented by the symbol \(I\).
+It is usually represented by the symbol $I$.
 The identity matrix has 1’s along the diagonal and 0’s everywhere else.
 For example, for a 3×3 identity matrix:
 ```java
 // Identity Matrix (Java representation)
 double[][] I = {